- Download our Moving to Vancouver Guide (PDF)

 The work culture in Vancouver centres on achieving a healthy work-life balance, making Vancouver stand out from other major Canadian cities.
 Vancouver ranks highly for its focus on maintaining a balanced lifestyle, coming in at 22nd globally in the 2024 Global Work-Life Balance City Index.
 This reflects a real commitment to blending professional duties with personal well-being.

 The work environment in Vancouver is generally relaxed, especially compared to large cities in the US.
 That said, punctuality is a must – showing up on time reflects respect for others’ schedules.
-Canadians typically communicate directly but politely, and active listening is very much appreciated.
+Canadians typically communicate directly but politely, and active listening is highly appreciated.
 Management structures are fairly egalitarian, with managers preferring to be seen as part of the team rather than aloof authority figures.

 The rise of remote work has also influenced Vancouver’s work culture.
-Flexible and hybrid work arrangements are now more common, allowing you to balance personal commitments more easily.
+Flexible and hybrid work arrangements are now more common, allowing you to balance personal commitments easily.

 Increased reliance on digital tools has changed how teams communicate and collaborate, often blurring the lines between work and personal life.
 Discussions about maintaining mental health and preventing burnout have become more prominent as these boundaries blur.